DTS Driver Training

-Currently, DTS Driver Training has a number of dual-controlled vehicles to learn in.... a brand new DS4 Crossback, two Ford Fiestas, a Peugeot 208 and a Peugeot 206 - perfect cars to learn in whilst driving in style.
-We have different sized vehicles for preferred comfort of our customers as well as customers being able to choose what they want to learn in based on different car controls for example, such as either a standard handbrake or an electronic parking brake.
+Currently, DTS Driver Training has a number of dual-controlled vehicles to learn in.... a brand new BMW X1, two Ford Fiestas, a Toyota Yaris and a Peugeot 206 - perfect cars to learn in whilst driving in style.
+We have different sized vehicles for preferred comfort of our customers as well as customers being able to choose what they want to learn in for example, manual or automatic transmisson.

 What’s the latest time you work till?